pescCDS/cdsWebserver/README.md

 application is automatically restarted.
 In other words, if you change a class and invoke "mvn compile", your changes will automatically be deployed to the running server.

+Login Credentials: when required to login, the default login is "user" / "password"

 ------------------------------
 DIRECTORY SERVER DEVELOPMENT
 ------------------------------